VladNovick/ASP.NET-Core-to-Linux/README.md

 ## Configure a service to run at startup .

-Those need an [Install] section with a WantedBy= that specifies the unit which that new service wants to become a dependency of (see man systemd.unit).
+Those need an [Install] section with a WantedBy= that specifies the unit which that new service wants to become a dependency .
 Very commonly this is multi-user.target, which is roughly equivalent to start on runlevel in upstart;

 Modify service definition: